Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Related work

 The use of \Octrees and SFCs, such as Morton and Hilbert curves, for managing and analysing 3D point clouds has grown significantly in recent years, driven by the need to improve efficiency in handling large volumes of spatial data. \Octrees, which recursively divide 3D space into eight octants, benefit from these curves by mapping multidimensional data into a one-dimensional order, optimising applications such as compression, indexing, and spatial queries, including nearest neighbour searches.
 Both curves present complementary strengths, and their adoption depends on the specific requirements of each application~\cite{Tero2012, Yuening2025}.

 Morton codes, known for their simplicity and speed, are widely used in \Octree structures for indexing and compression tasks.
 Their integration into linear \Octrees has been key to improving efficiency, as observed in the work by Behley et al.~\cite{behley2015efficient}, where they are used to sort points and reduce the need to traverse the tree to its full depth during neighbourhood searches, outperforming popular libraries.
-In the field of compression, Cao et al.~\cite{Cao2025} propose a method based on autoencoders that transforms point clouds into Morton codes using a linear \Octree, drawing inspiration from their effectiveness in visual analysis and image compression tasks.
+In the field of compression, Cao et al.~\cite{Cao2025} propose a method based on autoencoders that transforms point clouds into Morton codes using a linear \Octree, inspired by their effectiveness in visual analysis and image compression tasks.
 Furthermore, Yang et al.~\cite{Yang2024} highlight how Morton codes facilitate adaptive partitioning strategies, ensuring data locality and improving performance in non-relational databases.
-In practical implementations, such as CloudCompare~\cite{CloudCompare2023}, Morton-type encodings are used for fast binary searches and spatial sweeps, while Wang et al.~\cite{Wang2021} apply them in a hybrid \Octree and 3D R*-Tree structure to optimise nearest neighbour queries.
+In popular software applications, such as CloudCompare~\cite{CloudCompare2023}, Morton-type encodings are used for fast binary searches and spatial sweeps, while Wang et al.~\cite{Wang2021} apply them in a hybrid \Octree and 3D R*-Tree structure to optimise nearest neighbour queries.

 Hilbert curves have gained increasing popularity due to their superior performance in preserving spatial locality when indexing three-dimensional point clouds compared to Morton codes.
 In particular, some studies have demonstrated the superiority of Hilbert curves over Morton curves in maintaining locality during point cloud analysis~\cite{Shao2024}.
 Recent research highlights the applicability of Hilbert curves for improving data compression efficiency~\cite{Pavlovic2019, Chen2022}.
 In~\cite{Chen2022b}, the use of Hilbert curves is proposed to reduce the dimensionality of a 3D point cloud, allowing operations to be applied directly in two dimensions, which would otherwise be too costly.